nikomatsakis/rustconf-2021/content/index.md

 ???

 And then we have *bam* Rust.
-Best of both.
+Best of both, right?

 ---